Friday Lovebox – a spectacle, a dream of glitter and cycle shorts, trapezes of hot food, alcohol and endless music.

 Sadly, we missed Skepta’s headlining performance because we weren’t hardcore enough to brave the rain, but Instagram told us he added ice to all the water on the festival grounds.
 I don’t find that hard to believe.

-The ambience was one of careless gratification and a lack of restraint as people left their 9 to 5s and mundane struggles in yesteryear, as far away from Gunnersbury Park as the sound waves allowed.
+The ambience was one of careless gratification and a lack of restraint as people left their nine-to-fives and mundane struggles in yesteryear, as far away from Gunnersbury Park as the sound waves allowed.